thgautham/th-gautham.github.io/_pages/about.md

 My hobbies vary widly.
 Currently I train for obstacle race courses such as the Spartan Super and Beast races.
 I try to keep up with the weekly technological advances in the AI/GPU front.
 For mode details, check out my portfolio or take a look at my resume.

-I currently live in the Bay Area, where I work on a number of projects for the Global Delivery Team at a Technology consulting company.
+I currently live in the Bay Area, where I work on a number of projects for the Global Delivery Team at a Technology consulting company. {: .text-justify}